-We designed a microdrive for chronic neural recordings that combines several key advantages of earlier designs (Fee & Leonardo 2001; Battaglia et al. 2009; Long et al. 2010; Lee et al. 2006; Lee et al. 2009).
+We designed a microdrive for chronic neural recordings that combines several key advantages of earlier designs (Fee and Leonardo 2001, Lee et al 2006, Battaglia et al 2009, Lee et al 2009, Long et al 2010).
 Using a single device, we have performed successful recordings using both metal electrodes and glass pipettes.
 While our drive is arguably one of the most versatile lightweight drives documented in the literature, there are several desirable features for future development.
 A simple candidate feature could be the active holding of the electrode in a given position.
 We have observed that overnight, and with vibrations generated by a bird's movement, the electrode gradually moved away from the position where it had been left, in the direction in which the springs are pushing (dorsal).
 It may be desirable, for example overnight, to compensate for possible electrode drift caused by repeated head movements.
 The reasons for not implementing this feature currently are related to safety considerations (not operating the microdrive in the user's absence).